MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 Bulk deployments are useful because users don't need to download and install the Teams client manually.
 Teams is deployed to the computer  (not autolaunched) and users will have to manually launch the app.
 Microsoft provides exe file for new Teams client so you can bulk deploy the application on a machine

-The Teams installer will install the Teams MSIX package on a target machine, but will also ensure that Teams can interoperate correctly with Office and other Microsoft software.
+The Teams installer installs the Teams MSIX package on a target computer, making sure that Teams can interoperate correctly with Office and other Microsoft software.

 ## How it works